Can I get fibre in my area?

 The two main fibre broadband providers in the UK are Openreach and Virgin Media.

-80-90% of the country is covered by the Openreach fibre network and around 60% is covered by Virgin Media.
+Approximately 80-90% of the country is covered by the Openreach fibre network and Virgin Media covers around 60%.

 There are also a number of smaller fibre providers with their own networks such as Hyperoptic, Gigaclear, Wightfibre or KCOM.